 - Documentation of traditional land use of the Skolt Sámi

 - Documentation of traditional culture and ways of life of the Skolt Sámi

 - Producing and implementing ecological restoration work in the basin

 - Scientific surveys of climate and biodiversity changes

 - Monitoring of new and arriving species to the basin

 - Developing new management and governance models of the basin

-The Näätämö project, during the first five years of its operations, has attracted significant global media attention.
+The Näätämö project, during the seven years of its operations, has attracted significant global media attention.
 These articles include National Geographic, Take Part, and through our science reports, Financial Times and BBC.